 The BEAM Education Foundation was founded in 2009 to assist Burmese migrant students seeking college prep courses and vocational skills training.
 A non-profit foundation registered in Thailand, BEAM (which stands for Bridging Educational Access to Migrants) offers a GED preparatory course and other services to prepare students for higher education.
 It also offers a limited number of university scholarships.

 In 2014, BEAM became Zomia’s first partner.
 With a philosophy and goals that closely align with our own, BEAM works directly with students in our target population.
 BEAM can vouch for its students’ commitment to higher education and prepares them for success.
 BEAM assists Zomia by identifying qualified students and assessing their financial need.
 Students in need are then given the option of taking on a Zomia loan.
-Among our first class of borrowers, nearly 1/3 came to us via BEAM.
+Approximately 15% of Zomia’s students have come to us from BEAM.

 Founded in 2009 to promote the education and well-being of unrecognized refugee women from Burma, the We women foundation provides pre-university services such as TOEFL (Test of English as a Foreign Language) preparation, one-on-one coaching, and job assistance.
 We women also provides scholarships to a select group of women working toward undergraduate and graduate degrees, and the organization continues to support its students during and after their university careers.